 Power Requirements: 9-volt battery or AC Adapter

-Sweep Range: 250K
+Sweep Range: extended sweep range

-Construction Quality: aluminum and stainless steel
+Construction Quality: sturdy and reliable

 Dunlop Crybaby GCB-95 Classic Wah Pedal Bundle with 2 Patch Cables and 6 Assorted Dunlop Picks